jschairb/doughboy/README.markdown

 Doughboy
 ========

-Doughboy is a Ruby library that strives to enable developers to easily make subprocessed shell calls.
+Doughboy is a Ruby library that strives to enable developers to simply make subprocessed shell calls.

 Usage
 --------

-Doughboy provides a compossible interface to crafting shell commands.
+Doughboy provides a composable interface to crafting shell commands.
+The following composition methods are available:

-    command = Doughboy.with_exec("ruby -v")
+    Doughboy.new("ruby -v")
-    command.run!

-Commands components can be set directly on any object.
+    Doughboy.new("python", "setup.py")

-    command = Doughboy::Command.new(:executable => "easy_install", :arguments => "some-python-library").run!
+    Doughboy.new(:executable => "python", :arguments => "setup.py")

-The preferred method is to use the composable chain methods.
+Doing any of these things will return a command object that can be told to run:

+    command = Doughboy.new("ruby -v")
+    command.run #=> returns and Output object

+The Output object includes the output methods: pid, stdin, stdout, stderr.
+For a shortcut, use the .text method.
+To create and run a new command, use the .with_exec shortcut:

+    output = Doughboy.with_exec("ruby -v") #=> returns an Output object

 Command Components
 ------------------